Constructed in 1848, the Baptist Building is one of Fairfax’s most prominent historical structures.

 Our goal is to restore and slightly renovate the building into a space suitable to host a wide variety of activities appealing to all residents of Fairfax.

 The Community Center will become the Town’s hub for educational, creative, and recreational programming.

 What needs to be done?

-The building is currently safe and useable for certain community functions.
-To increase public access to the building however, significant work must first be completed.
+The building is currently safe and usable for certain community functions.
+To increase public access to the building however, significant work must be completed.

 Of the many upgrades included in this rehabilitation project, the priority is to focus on what will allow for earlier increased utilization of the building.
 Some of the projects identified in the earlier stages include:

-• Continue work with Structural Engineer & Architect
+- Continuing to work with Structural Engineer and Architect

 Want to get involved?